About PHTS and the PTEN gene

 What is PHTS?

 PHTS stands for PTEN hamartoma tumour syndrome.
-It is a rare genetic condition caused by an alteration (called a mutation) in a gene which makes a protein called PTEN.
+Sometimes ‘PTEN syndrome’ is used to refer to the same condition.
+It is a rare genetic condition caused by an alteration (called a variant) in a gene which makes a protein called PTEN.
 Read more about what this gene does here.

 PHTS diagnosis